 In order to keep your business growing, even in the face of the supply chain roller coaster, your business needs to have a method to offer more accuracy in your estimates—and that often means that you will have to have tools that are made for times like these.
 In other words, you will need to have an estimating software platform that is able to offer the local data to keep your material takeoffs and estimates relevant.

-If you are ready to level-up your construction estimates and grow your business, it makes sense to invest in a cost estimate software that can keep up.
-The 1build platform offers prebuilt assemblies, dynamic takeoff tools, and local cost data to help you create accurate cost estimates that win.
-Watch a demo here.
+If you are ready to level-up your construction estimates and grow your business, it makes sense to invest in a cost estimate service that can keep up.
+1build's professional cost estimators can deliver an accurate and competitive cost estimate to you in just a few days.